 Chimonanthus praecox, also known as wintersweet or Japanese allspice, is a species of flowering plant in the genus Chimonanthus of the family Calycanthaceae, native to China.
-The plant is known as làméi in Chinese, rōbai in Japanese, and Hangul: rami; Hanja: in Korean.
+The plant is known as làméi in Chinese.
+The plant is also grown in Iran, where it is called Gol-e Yakh or "Ice Flower" in Persian.
 It is a vigorous deciduous shrub growing to 4 m (13 ft) tall with an erect trunk and leaves 5–29 cm (2–11 in) long and 2–12 cm (1–5 in) broad.
-Its strongly scented pendent flowers, produced in winter (between November and March in UK), on bare stems, have 15-21 yellow or pale green-yellow, tepals, the inner ones usually with purplish red pigments.
-This plant is cultivated in gardens, producing valued flower colour in the dormant season.
-The varieties C. praecox 'Grandiflorus' and C. praecox 'Luteus' have gained the Royal Horticultural Society's Award of Garden Merit.
-The plant is unrelated to allspice, Pimenta dioica, and not only is the Japanese "allspice" inedible, but its seeds contains a toxic alkaloid called calycanthine.
-However, an oil prepared from the flowers is used in traditional Chinese medicine.
+Its strongly scented pendant flowers, produced in winter (between November and March in UK,) on bare stems, have 15-21 yellow or pale green-yellow, tepals, the inner ones usually with purplish red pigments.